-Led by guitarist/vocalist Doug Bennett, the Vancouver-based Doug & the Slugs have been at the forefront of Canadian rock for more than a quarter of a century.
-While their debut album, Cognac and Bologna, which sold more than 100,000 copies, remains the peak of their career, they continue to bring their lighthearted R&B and hook-laden pop to enthusiastic crowds throughout North America.
+Led by guitarist/vocalist Doug Bennett, the Vancouver-based Doug & the Slugs were at the forefront of independent Canadian rock for more than a quarter of a century.
+While their debut album, 1980's Cognac and Bologna, remains the peak of their career (it sold more than 100,000 copies), the band long continued to bring their lighthearted R&B and hook-laden pop to enthusiastic crowds throughout North America.
 Their songs have been heard in such films as Iron Eagles II, Meatballs II, Tough Love, and Neon Rider.

-Releasing the solo album Animato in 1986, Bennett has continued to balance group activities with work as a soloist.
-Making his theatrical debut in John Gray's musical Rock and Roll, he went on to co-produce an English translation of the long-running Quebec hit comedy Brew in 1993.
-Bennett has continued to establish himself as a writer, director, and producer of music videos.
-In addition to creating videos for Doug & the Slugs and Canadian rock bands Trooper, Headpins, Zappacosta, and Images in Vogue, he's worked with Canadian country music artists including Suzanne Gitzi, Rhodes & Marshall and Wyona Sue & the Turnpikes. ~ Craig Harris
+During the subsequent ten years, Bennett continued to balance group activities with work as a soloist.
+He released the solo album Animato in 1986; he made his theatrical debut in John Gray's musical Rock and Roll; and he went on to co-produce an English translation of the long-running Quebec hit comedy Brew in 1993.
+Bennett also established himself as a writer, director, and producer of music videos.
+In addition to creating videos for Doug & the Slugs and Canadian rock bands Trooper, Headpins, Zappacosta, and Images in Vogue, he worked with Canadian country music artists including Suzanne Gitzi, Rhodes & Marshall, and Wyona Sue & the Turnpikes.

 Although most of the original Slugs had been replaced by the mid-'90s, the band celebrated its 25th anniversary in 2003 with a pair of reunion shows in Vancouver.
 Just one year later, however, Bennett was dead from cirrhosis, a victim to years of alcohol abuse.
 By 2009, virtually all of the original Slugs began playing again, with new frontman Ted Okos. ~ Craig Harris